subteno-it/stock_scanner/README.rst

 For the sentinel.py client
 --------------------------

-The sentinel.py client uses a config file named `.oerpsentinelrc`, using the standard `ini` format.
+The sentinel.py client uses a config file in the standard `ini` format.
+This file can be named `.oerp_sentinelrc`, `.openerp_sentinelrc` or `.odoo_sentinelrc`, and can be located in the current working directory, or in the user's home directory.

 This file simply contains information for server connection (hostname, port, username, password and database).